aivorra/mqtt_to_zabbix/README.md

 # mqtt_to_zabbix

-Send mqtt data to zabbix server
+Get TTN data by mqtt protocol and send the information to zabbix server.

 ## Information